InfinityStudio/GokiStats/README.md

 Forum thread on [Mcbbs](http://www.mcbbs.net/thread-805910-1-1.html)

-## 1.16.3 Version
+## Configuration

-Mining Magician and Treasure Finder skill are re-enabled and work as fine.
+Since GokiStats 1.4.0, GokiStats is highly configurable through Minecraft datapack system.

+Stats for tool speed and attack damage depends on specific tag.
+They are:

+Bowsmanship(Bows): `gokistats:bow`

+Chopping(Axes): `gokistats:chopping`

+Digging(Shovels): `gokistats:digging`

+Mining(Pickaxes): `gokistats:mining`

+Swordsmanship(Swords): `gokistats:sword`

+Trimming(Shears): `minecraft:shears`

+Mining Magician Ores can be added to `gokistats:magician_ore` block tag and its output can be modified through `gokistats:magician_item` item tag.

+Treasure Finder are totally rewritten to loot tables.
+Now you can modify or create loot tables with a name pattern `<mod>:treasure_finder/<block>`, like `minecraft:treasure_finder/dirt`, the mod will detect it and consider it as a treasure finder loot table.

+Other stat configuration can be easily altered per-world in `serverconfig`.

 ## Why Furnace Finesse is disabled?

 Because it drops TPS heavily.
-I will working on a better implementation.

 ## Screenshots